Shutong-Song/CLRS-Python/README.md

 # CLRS-Python
-Introduction to algorithms (third edition) with python
+Introduction to algorithms (3rd edition) with Python implementation on concepts and exercises!